ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 phase in which they are used, are organized within a single namespace.
 This enables setting them as defaults in earlier stages and querying them in later
 stages:
- - Connections Properties can be set on Preconnections
+ - Connection Properties can be set on Preconnections
  - Message Properties can be set on Preconnections and Connections
- - The effect of Selection Properties can be queried on Connections and Messages.
+ - The effect of Selection Properties can be queried on Connections and Messages

 Transport Properties can have one of a set of data types: